 Similar to ESIGN, there are legal protections that come with UETA.
 Digital signatures are held as legal and binding, meaning documents cannot be denied simply because they were signed digitally.

-Additionally, it mirrors ESIGN protections stating that if a signature is required by law, a digital signature may legally be used.
-It also includes protections for digital records as a whole, not just the signatures themselves.
+Additionally, it mirrors ESIGN protections stating that a digital signature may legally be used if a signature is required by law.
+It also includes protections for digital records, not just the signatures themselves.
 That means if the law requires a written record, a digital record would also satisfy the law under UETA.

-There are a few types of documents that are exempt from UETA, such as wedding, birth, or death certificates, as well as wills and other estate documents.
+A few documents are exempt from UETA, such as wedding, birth, or death certificates, as well as wills and other estate documents.

 Electronic Signature Laws By State

-Electronic signature laws are generally consistent across all states, however, some states have additional or alternate laws.
-Let’s take a look at what electronic signature laws apply to each state in the United States.
+Electronic signature laws are generally consistent across all states.
+However, some states have additional or alternate laws.
+Let’s look at what electronic signature laws apply to each state in the United States.

 |State||Electronic Signature Laws by State||E-Signature Legal?|